 12. Communicate Cyber Security Measures to Employees

-Having a written cyber security policy listing the dos and don'ts of using office systems and the Internet is helpful, but not enough.
-You have to ensure that its details are communicated to and understood by your employees, so that they can put it in practice.
-That is the only way of making such policies effective.
+Having a written cyber security policy listing the dos and don’ts of using office systems and the internet is helpful, but not enough.
+You have to ensure that its details are communicated to and understood by your employees so that they can put it into practice.

 Keeping Your Business Cyber Secure

 Keep your eyes and ears open to suspicious behavior on the part of your employees and outsiders with the help of surveillance systems to identify those with vested interests in your company.
-Aside from that, the above tips should come in handy to amp up your cyber security measures.